mui/material-ui/docs/src/pages/customization/themes.md

 ## Nesting the theme

-Our theming solution is very flexible, you can nest multiple theme providers.
+The theming solution is very flexible, as you can nest multiple theme providers.
-That can be really useful when dealing with different area of your application.
+This can be really useful when dealing with different area of your application that have distinct appearance from each other.

 {{"demo": "pages/customization/Nested.js"}}

 ## API

-### `<MuiThemeProvider />`
+### `MuiThemeProvider`

-This component takes a `theme` property.
-It makes the `theme` available down the React tree thanks to React context.
+This component takes a `theme` property, and makes the `theme` available down the React tree thanks to React context.
-This component should preferably be used at **the root of your component tree**.
+It should preferably be used at **the root of your component tree**.

 You can see the full properties API in [this dedicated page](/api/mui-theme-provider).